About Us

 We believe that game development is a passion and no money in the world can buy or replace that sort of passion.
 We are looking for people who know their own worth and have a clear understanding of what inspires them and why.
 We want to work with people who align with our short or long-term vision and goals; both inside and outside of work.
 Storytelling and emotion are key to our business; as such, we need people who are also on the same page.

-Every member of our team can pitch ideas to each other in a game-jam manner, and the writer will then decide if there's enough of a story before we commit the team resources into a game.
+Every member of our team can pitch ideas to each other in a game-jam manner, and the writer will then decide if there's enough of a story before we commit team resources to making a game.

-Once the writer have completed a pitch, we will then review and approve resources to the game if it aligns with the games we liked.
-Once a prototype is completed, we will also re-evaluate if we will go into full production or abandon the project.
+Once the writer has completed a pitch, we will review and approve resources to the game if it aligns with our studio's vision and values.
+Once a prototype is completed, we will also re-evaluate if we will go into full production or shelve the project.

-We want our players to finish our game with the bittersweet feeling of separation, the sense of accomplishment mixed with the sorrow that the player's relationship with the character and the world has come to an end.
+We want players to finish our games with a bittersweet feeling of separation, and a sense of accomplishment mixed with sorrow now that their relationship with the characters and the world has come to an end.

 We focus on the PC (and Mac if feasible) market as those are people who invested in their equipment to play games.
 These are not players who play games just because their phones happen to be able to.
 These are people who find games an important part of life and culture overall.
 We want our game played by people who expect a journey, and can reflect on humanity and society from it.
 Consoles are the next step beyond that.